nicholasadamou/wifi-card/README.md

 To dockerize this application I followed the following guide [dockerizing-a-react-app](https://mherman.org/blog/dockerizing-a-react-app/).

-To launch the docker container for *development* use:
+To build and launch the docker container for *development* use:

 ```bash
 make build-dev start-dev-container